felixfung/InfoFlow/README.md

   `Reduced Json path`: file path to save reduced graph in Json format, where each node is a module

-  debug: boolean value; set true to save all intermediate graphs
+  `debug`: boolean value; set true to save all intermediate graphs

 ### Package and run